Kushiwakamaru Honten: Yakitori shop in Tokyo, Japan

 On the other hand, the seasoned chicken leg meat was so tender that it was almost falling apart.
 I had a hard time keeping the chicken on the skewer.

-Between the chicken were two pieces of crunchy leeks.
+Two pieces of crunchy leeks were between the chicken.
 Leeks are great on their own but taste even better when charred.

 Quail Eggs (Tamago)